How to Get Your ESL Students Excited with Project-based Learning

 Edutopia has a great article that thoroughly explains the process of crafting effective driving questions.
 Check it out!

-3. Design a plan that lays out clear steps to follow.
+3. Make a plan that lays out steps to follow

-Once you have identified the question that will guide the project, it’s imperative that you sit down with your students and create a plan.
+Once you have identified the question that will guide the project, it’s imperative that you and your students create a plan.

-The plan is a general guide that identifies the steps to investigating your central question or problem.
-Don’t worry if this needs to be adjusted as the project progresses.
-Having the plan in place will make things much easier – even if it needs to be changed later.
+Having a plan in place will make things much easier—even if it needs to be changed later.
 This is a great opportunity to give your ESL students practice writing steps and outlines.

-4. Create a schedule with flexible deadlines and post it in the classroom.
+4. Create a schedule and post it in the classroom

-With your plan outlined, you can now create a schedule!
+With your plan outlined, you can now create a schedule.
 Just like the plan, the schedule may change, and that is perfectly okay.
 You’ll want to create loose deadlines around the key steps in your plan, and post the schedule in a place where the students can see and refer to it daily.
-Try using this template as a start!

-Oh, and remember to resist the temptation to take over control of developing and dictating the schedule (or any other part of the project, for that matter).
+Oh, and remember to resist the temptation to take over control of developing and dictating the schedule.
 The students should have an age-appropriate level of responsibility over setting and keeping deadlines, as well as making adjustments as necessary.

 This is the part where your students will delve into the bulk of the investigation.
 This may include conducting interviews, internet research, reading books, watching documentaries or anything else that helps the students explore the driving question.